-Join Brandon Neill for an in-depth discussion in this video Installing the operating system and VMware tools, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Installing the operating system and VMware tools, part of VMware vSphere 6 Essential Training.

 - Once I have the virtual machine created,…and an ISO connected to it for the installation,…the next step is to power on the virtual machine…to begin the installation.…Right-click on it,…select Power On.…Once the power on process has completed,…I can open a console on the virtual machine,…and we'll see the installation process has begun.…The speed of the installation process is largely…going to be determined by the speed of the hard drive…that you're using for your AutoLab environment.…